TWO 2, 4-D and Broadleaf Herbicides

 According to Beyond Pesticides, 2,4-D has been linked to "non-Hodgkin’s lymphoma, endocrine disruption, reproductive and developmental effects, as well as water contamination and toxicity to aquatic organisms."
 Organic agriculture and lawn care can effectively replace the chemical, according to the group.

-To learn more and add your voice, check out the information published by Beyond Pesticides.
+To learn more, check out the information published by Beyond Pesticides.

 ANOTHER IMPORTANT REASON TO AVOID WEED KILLERS